The genetics of adaptation and speciation

 Landscape evolutionary genomics

 One of the core goals of my research program is to understand how the natural landscape molds the genomes of organisms through adaptation.
 To that end, I am using a combination of genetic mapping and genome sequencing approaches to identify genes involved with adaptation to the heterogeneity of the natural landscape.
 During my dissertation, I focused on how adaptive alleles in Mimulus guttatus are spread across the landscape and what phenotypic effects they have in different environments across western North America.
 Currently, I am developing Panicum grasses as a model system to understand adaptation along a longitudinal soil moisture gradient across Southwestern United States and a latitudinal temperature gradient across the Great Plains.
-Our lab recently received funding from the Department of Energy to develop Panicum hallii as a model system for local adaptation and bioenergy research.
+I have recently developed Panicum hallii as a model system for local adaptation and bioenergy research.

 Using evolutionary biology to improve bioenergy crops

 Civilization is built on a foundation of domesticated grasses.
 Without those grasses (corn, wheat, rice, oats, barley, sorghum) there would be no ballet and human beings would never of landed on the moon.
 Plant breeders have quietly worked in the shadows to increase the yield of crops and in turn maintain our modern world.

 Now, there may actually be potential to domesticate a new set of grass species to use to help combat the growing energy problem.
 My research is focused understanding the factors involved in local adaptation in the bioenergy crop switchgrass (Panicum virgatum).
 Loci involved in local adaptation are likely to be of high value to crop breeders interested in improving drought, heat, cold, herbivore, and disease tolerance.